AtomicFinance/node-dlc/README.md

 # Node DLC

-> ⚠️ **Alpha Stage**: This project is in early development and should not be used in production environments.

 Node DLC is a Discreet Log Contract (DLC) client written in TypeScript that allows you to create, manage, and execute DLCs on the Bitcoin blockchain.

 ## Overview